ultile/Comments-Blocklist/README.md

 Collection of blocklist for comments for sites, including:
 - animwave.to
-- manganelo.com (will redirect to m.manganelo.com/wwww)
+- reddit.com
 - and many more sites to come!

-### I request your help!
+### A beginner, don't expect much
-I want to get as many sites as possible, and I want others to aide me!
+I want to get as many sites as I can, and that requires your help.
 If you choose to do so, create an issue for the website.
 I'd greatly appreciate it if you create the block for me, but all you have to do is issue the site.